 2 tbsp organic extra virgin olive oil (may also use sunflower,

 1 tbsp organic unrefined shea butter

 3 drops geranium essential oil

-Side Note: I personally chose to use only organic products and pure therapeutic grade essential oils that are safe for the whole family even if ingested.
+Side Note: I personally chose to use only organic products and pure therapeutic grade essential oils that are safe for the whole family.
 The ingredients you choose are to your discretion and availability.
-This recipe is intended for dogs only (over 12 weeks old) but can be modified for cats by eliminating the essential oils (will expand on this in another post).
+This recipe is intended for dogs (over 12 weeks old) but can be modified for cats by quartering the quantity of essential oil used.